 A woman pulling an ice sphere from a dual ice maker.

-On of the more recent features of having a dual ice maker is the ability to have ice made into different shapes.
-Along with the usual crescent shaped cubes, some ice makers can make larger cubes and smaller pellet or nugget ice.
+One of the more recent advantages of having a dual ice maker is the ability to have ice made into different shapes.
+Along with the usual crescent-shaped cubes, some ice makers can make larger cubes and smaller pellet or nugget ice.
 Some models can even make craft ice spheres for cocktails and specialty drinks.

 Cost and Maintenance

 Adding an extra ice maker will add additional cost to the refrigerator.
 Depending on the style and other features, a single ice maker refrigerator will average around $1700.
 A dual ice maker can add an extra $900 to that price.
-Maintenance is normal as with any ice maker, making sure that the unit(s) are operating correctly and haven’t frozen up.
-One advantage in having a dual ice maker refrigerator is that if one unit malfunctions or breaks, you still have a backup supply for ice.
+Maintenance is normal as with any ice maker, as it’s important to ensure that the unit(s) are operating correctly and don’t freeze up.
+One advantage to having a dual ice maker refrigerator is that if one unit malfunctions or breaks, you still have a backup supply of ice.